CCA-Public/scope/CONTRIBUTING.md

 ## Submitting code changes

 Every new feature and bugfix to a project is expected to go through code review before inclusion.
-This applies both to developers at Artefactual and to outside contributors.
+This applies both to developers at CCA and to outside contributors.

 Here's an outline of the contribution process:

 1. File an issue in the
    [Issues repo](https://github.com/CCA-Public/dip-access-interface/issues).
-2. Fork the Artefactual project on GitHub, and commit your changes to a branch in your fork.
+2. Fork the project on GitHub, and commit your changes to a branch in your fork.
 3. Open a pull request.
 4. Back and forth discussion with developers on the branch.